dgaydukov/cert-aws/sa/files/sa.md

 To retrieve secrets, you simply replace secrets in plain text in your app with code to pull in those secrets programmatically using the Secrets Manager APIs.
 You use iam to control which users/roles have access to which stores.
 SM can store json, so you can store any text up to 64KB.
 Key rotation for RDS/DocumentDB/RedShift supported out-of-the-box.
 You can add key rotation to oracle on ec2 by modifying sample lambda.
-You can configure cw events to be nofified when SM rotate credentials.
-SM never store plaintext secrets to any persistant layer.
+You can configure cw events to be notified when SM rotate credentials.
+SM never store plaintext secrets to any persistent layer.
 This can be ideal for lambda evn vars, cause they are shown in lambda console.
 Moreover you can use lambda in private subnet without internet access and still be able to access SM with privatelink (create vpc endpoint for SM).

 ###### Quantum Ledger Database